Python 101 - Flow Control in Python Code

 Introduction

 As we move beyond the “building blocks” of Python, i.e., scalar variables and data structures, we shift focus onto how to integrate these objects into logical workflows.
-Specifically, we cover conditional processing (if
+Specifically, we cover conditional processing (if… else) and iteration using two type of loops: for and while.

 This session builds right off the last session again using VanderPlas’ Whirlwind Tour of Python as a guide.
 This document highlights the key concepts you should know, and then we cementing these concepts with a set of exercises to work on within your Jupyter environment.